Cisco-Talos/clamav-documentation/src/faq/faq-eol.md

 - *"patch version"* -- A specific MAJOR.MINOR.PATCH version.

-  For example: 0.103.4 would be the next "patch version" in the 0.103 "feature release".
+  For example: 0.103.3 is a "patch version" in the 0.103 "feature release".

 - *"end of life" (EOL)* -- The date after which the ClamAV Team will no longer support a feature version in any way.